 With stakeholder information scattered throughout and entered inconsistently in spreadsheets, it's hard to find relevant information to help you understand stakeholder issues or key trends and themes in your data.

 When your data is hard to find, search through, or understand, it's nearly impossible to see how it connects.
-This can leave you questioning the status of outstanding issues or knowing which stakeholders you need to follow up with.
+This can leave you wondering whether you have any outstanding issues or which stakeholders you need to follow up with.

 The solution:

 Stakeholder Relationship Management (SRM) software with traceability.
-Traceability allows you to understand the history of engagement with a stakeholder, where an issue, commitment, or task came from, and what it's connected to.
+Traceability enables you to understand the history of engagement with a stakeholder, including the origin of an issue, commitment, or task, as well as its associated connections.

-To learn more about how traceability can help you see the big picture in your engagement, check out our blog!
+Learn how traceability can help you see the big picture in your engagement →

-For example, with the Jambo SRM, you can click on a stakeholder profile, view and access all previous engagement information associated with that stakeholder, such as their contact information or notes, communications you've had with them, details of issues they were involved in, or even commitments you've made to them.
-There's no need to search across spreadsheets or databases; you can quickly understand the big picture and drill into records, such as a communication log, to see other connected information, like what issues or commitments came up at that same meeting.
+For example, with Jambo SRM, you can click on a stakeholder profile to view and access all previous engagement information associated with that stakeholder, including their contact information, notes, communications, details of issues they were involved in, and commitments you've made to them.
+There's no need to search across spreadsheets or databases; you can quickly understand the big picture and drill into records, such as a communication log, to view other connected information, like the issues or commitments that arose during the same meeting.

 2. Create comprehensive reports